BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: FrameQL: Expressing Complex Spatiotemporal Visual Queries

 Figure~\ref{query:aggregate} shows how to count the average number of cars in a frame.
-Here, the query uses \texttt{FCOUNT} as the error bound are computed per-frame.

-Figure~\ref{query:scrubbing} shows how to select frames with at least one bus and at least five cars.
-This query uses the \texttt{GAP} keyword to ensure the events found are a certain time apart.
-As the video is 30 fps, \texttt{GAP 300} corresponds to 10 seconds.
+The query uses \texttt{FCOUNT} as the error bounds are computed per-frame.
+Figure~\ref{query:scrubbing} shows how to select frames with at least one bus and at least five cars, which uses the \texttt{GAP} keyword to ensure events are a certain time apart.
+At 30 fps, \texttt{GAP 300} corresponds to 10 seconds.
+Figure~\ref{query:red_bus} shows how to exhaustively select frames with red buses.
+Here, \texttt{redness} and \texttt{area} are UDFs, as described in \S\ref{sec:overview_arch}.
+The other example use cases can be answered similarly.